corispade/Pewlett_Hackard_Analysis/README.md

 ### Deliverable 1 - Find the Number of Retiring Employees by Title:
 * Create a [Retirement Titles](https://github.com/corispade/Pewlett_Hackard_Analysis/blob/main/Data/retirement_titles.csv) table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
  1. Join the Employees and Titles tables
  2. Filter by birth date
  3. Order by employee number

 * Create a [Unique Titles](https://github.com/corispade/Pewlett_Hackard_Analysis/blob/main/Data/unique_titles.csv) table that contains the most recent title of each employee.
  1. Use "DISTINCT ON" statement from the above Retirements Table to find most recent title for each employee
  2. Order by employee number and date of most recent title

 * Create a [Retiring Titles](https://github.com/corispade/Pewlett_Hackard_Analysis/blob/main/Data/retiring_titles.csv) table that has the number of retirement-age employees by most recent job title.
-  1. Use "COUNT" statment to count number of employees per title from the Unique Titles table
+ 1. Use "COUNT" statment to count number of employees per title from the above Unique Titles table
  2. Order by the count of employees

 ### Deliverable 2 - Find the Employees Eligible for the Mentorship Program:
 * Create a [Mentorship Eligibility](https://github.com/corispade/Pewlett_Hackard_Analysis/blob/main/Data/mentorship_eligibility.csv) table that holds the current employees who were born between January 1, 1965 and December 31, 1965.
-  1. Join the Employees Dept_Employees, and Titles tables to create a Mentorship Eligibility table
+ 1. Join the Employees, Dept_Employees, and Titles tables to create a Mentorship Eligibility table
  2. Filter by birth date and most recent title
  3. Order by employee number

 ## Resources:
 CSV Data Sources: [Employees](https://github.com/corispade/Pewlett_Hackard_Analysis/blob/main/Data/employees.csv), [Dept_Employees](https://github.com/corispade/Pewlett_Hackard_Analysis/blob/main/Data/dept_emp.csv), [Titles](https://github.com/corispade/Pewlett_Hackard_Analysis/blob/main/Data/titles.csv)